 “What makes us who we are as a group is how we treat each other and the community around us,” Andrews said.
 “Our mission is to help veterans, service members and their families in all aspects in life.
 If our reputation must be boiled down to a sentence, it would be that.”

-Ege agreed, adding that the Husky Vets excel in all aspect of their lives — in the classroom, and in their personal lives.
+Ege agreed, adding that the Husky Vets excel in all aspects of their lives — in the classroom, and in their personal lives.

 “They are representative of the quality of USM's student veterans.
 They don't shy away from a challenge.
 They come together as a team and get things done,” he said.
 “They have families, jobs, are full-time students, [are] transitioning from service and, most importantly, they're succeeding.”